-Include compensation paid directly or indirectly by a consumer or creditor to a loan originator (for example, a mortgage broker or a retail loan officer) that is attributable to the transaction, to the extent that such compensation is known as of the date the interest rate for the transaction is set.
-Salaries and other types of compensation that are dependent on other factors (for example, long-term performance of the loan originator's loans) are not "attributable to the transaction."
+Include compensation paid directly or indirectly by a consumer or creditor to a loan originator other than an employee of a creditor or of a mortgage broker.
+Include compensation that is attributable to the transaction, to the extent that such compensation is known as of the date the interest rate for the transaction is set.
 In general, include the following:

-- □ Compensation paid directly by a consumer to a mortgage broker: Include the amount the consumer pays directly to the mortgage broker. - □ Compensation paid by a creditor to a mortgage broker: Include the amount the creditor pays to the broker for the transaction.
-Include this amount even if the creditor does not receive an up-front payment from the consumer to cover the broker's fee but rather recoups the fee from the consumer through the interest rate over time. - □ Compensation paid by a creditor to retail loan officers: Include the amount the creditor pays to its loan officer employees for their work on the transaction.
+□ Compensation paid directly by a consumer to a mortgage broker: Include the amount the consumer pays directly to the mortgage broker.
+If this payment is already included in points and fees because it is included in the finance charge under § 1026.32(b)(1)(i), it does not have to be included again as loan originator compensation under § 1026.32(b)(1)(ii).

+Implementation Tip: In the context of determining what loan origination compensation must be included in points and fees, the term "mortgage broker" refers to both brokerage firms and individual brokers.
+Compensation paid by a mortgage broker to an employee is not included in points and fees.
-3. Real estate-related fees (§ 1026.32(b)(1)(iii))

-The following categories of charges are excluded from points and fees only if:

-- 1. The charge is reasonable; - 2.
-The creditor receives no direct or indirect compensation in connection with the charge; and - 3.
-The charge is not paid to an affiliate of the creditor.

-If one or more of those three conditions is not satisfied, you must include these charges in points and fees even if they would be excluded from the finance charge:

-- □ Fees for title examination, abstract of title, title insurance, property survey, and similar purposes - □ Fees for preparing loan-related documents, such as deeds, mortgages, and reconveyance or settlement documents - □ Notary and credit-report fees - Property appraisal fees or inspection fees to assess the value or condition of the property if the service is performed prior to consummation, including fees related to pest-infestation or flood-hazard determinations - □ Amounts paid into escrow or trustee accounts that are not otherwise included in the finance charge (except amounts held for future payment of taxes)
+Compensation paid by a creditor to a mortgage broker: Include the amount the creditor pays to the broker for the transaction.
+Include this amount even if the creditor does not receive an up-front payment from the consumer to cover the broker's fee but rather recoups the fee from the consumer through the interest rate over time.
+3. Real esta ate-related fees (§ 1026.32(b)(1)(iii)) The followi ng categories of charges are excluded from points and fees only if: 1.
+The cha arge is reasonable; 2.
+The cre ditor receives no direct or indirect compensation in connection with the charge; and 3.
+The cha arge is not paid to an affiliate of the creditor. ore of those three conditions is not satisfied, you must include these charges in fees even if they would be excluded from the finance charge: Fees for title examination, abstract of title, title insurance, property survey, and similar purposes Fees for preparing loan-related documents, such as deeds, mortgages, and reconveyance or settlement documents Notary and credit-report fees Property appraisal fees or inspection fees to assess the value or condition of the property if the service is performed prior to consummation, including fees related to pest-infestation or flood-hazard determinations finance charge (except amounts held for future payment of taxes)